Code-Institute-Submissions/latinmix-fitness/README.md

 - **Contact Forms** Contact page feature: two forms are available on the contact page.
 One is for miscellanious queries and the second is an option to subscribe for the Newsletter.
 All fields are required on both forms.

+- **Plan Options** Plans page feature: the tree available options will appear one after another once the page is loaded.
+The button at the bottom of the page will re-direct to the "Contact" page.

 ### Features left to implement
 Currently the business does not have a YouTube Channel, but it plans to create one in the future.